reactivego/scheduler/README.md

 ### Serial

-The serial Trampoline scheduler will dispatch tasks asynchronously by adding them to a serial queue and running them when the Wait method is called.
+The serial Trampoline scheduler will dispatch tasks by adding them to a serial queue and running them when the Wait method is called on the scheduler.

 Code:
 ```go